 - Plant flowers (or flowering plants) that provide sources of nectar and pollen for bees, bats, butterflies, moths, and certain birds.
 This can include annual flowers, perennials, or even large shrubs and trees that produce pollen or nectar.
 To learn more, check out our article: “The Top 23 Plants for Pollinators: Attract Bees, Butterflies, & Hummingbirds!”

 - Birds enjoy eating seeds from dried flower heads, including coneflower, sunflower, daisies, zinnias, and more.
-Therefore, allow some of your “dying” flowers to stay and go to seed in the garden.
+Therefore, allow some of your fading flowers to stay and go to seed in the garden.
+Allow areas to go un-mowed, since native grass and “weed” provide flowers and then a lot of valuable seed thereafter.

 - Decaying wood, mulch, and leaf litter serves as food for insects, lichen and fungi – which in turn feeds other wildlife!
 This is another significant reason to go organic and avoid using broad-spectrum pesticides.
 Critters who feed on insects will help keep the pest insect populations under control for you.
 Furthermore, when they’re satiated by insects or other wildlife lower on the food chain, they’re less likely to turn to your edibles!